-E&O insurance, also known as Errors & Omissions Insurance, falls under Professional Liability insurance.
-Its purpose is to protect businesses and their employees against claims of inadequate or negligent work.
+What are E&o insurance and its average cost?
+E&O insurance, or Errors & Omissions Insurance, falls under Professional Liability insurance?
+It aims to protect businesses and employees against inadequate or negligent work claims.

-An Errors & Omissions policy covers expenses related to claims regarding financial losses and damages due to clerical or administrative mistakes, and faulty or bad advice, as deemed by the aggrieved party.
-An E&O insurance policy would cover finding a suitable lawyer for the insured and paying the cost of hiring lawyers, paying for damages should the court find your company liable for the financial losses of your client, an out-of-court settlement, court expenses, and other relevant costs arising from a lawsuit.
+An Errors & Omissions policy covers expenses related to claims regarding financial losses and damages due to clerical.
+Or even administrative mistakes and faulty or wrong advice.
+This is as deemed by the aggrieved party.
+An E&O insurance policy would cover finding a suitable lawyer for the insured.
+This would also pay the cost of hiring lawyers and paying for damages.
+This is in case the court finds your company liable for the financial losses of your client, an out-of-court settlement, court expenses, and other relevant costs arising from a lawsuit.

 Who Needs E&O Insurance?

-In general, any business or individual contractor whose services involve providing advice, or clerical and administrative duties, would need E&O insurance to protect them from unexpected financial burdens that could be brought about by claims against the company for bad advice, misinformation, and/or negligent work.
-Let’s look at the following examples and why it would be advantageous to have an Errors & Omissions policy in place.
+Any business or individual contractor whose services involve providing advice, or clerical and administrative duties, would need an average cost of E&O insurance.
+This protects them from unexpected financial burdens brought about by claims against the company for bad advice, misinformation, and/or negligent work.
+Let’s look at the following examples and why having an Errors & Omissions policy would be advantageous.

-- Insurance Agents – When people go to insurance agents for advice, there are expectations that need to be met.
-Insurance agents are expected to be excellent at risk analysis so that they can make the right recommendations to their clients.
-When risk analysis is not done correctly, there is a big possibility that the coverage of the policy would not be enough when claims are made against the client, and the client ends up suffering the financial losses that the insurance policy was supposed to be protecting them from in the first place.
-The transfer of information from the client to the insurer is also very important as a simple mistake in the numbers or the failure to provide important information can mean either inadequate coverage or the denial of a claim.
+Some expectations must be met when people go to insurance agents for advice.
+Insurance agents are expected to be excellent at risk analysis to make client recommendations.
+When risk analysis is not done correctly, there is a big possibility that the policy coverage will not be enough.
+This is when claims are made against the client.
+The client ends up suffering the financial losses that the insurance policy was supposed to be protecting them from in the first place.
+The transfer of information from the client to the insurer is also significant.
+A simple number mistake or failure to provide important information can mean either inadequate coverage or the denial of a claim.

-- Branding / Marketing Companies – A business may seek advice or get the service of a marketing company with the hopes of growing the business and increasing sales.
-If at any point, agreed results are not met, or the business owner is sued for copying a patented logo/trademark, then the client will probably end up filing a claim against the marketing company.
+A business may seek advice or get the service of a marketing company to grow the business and increase sales.
+Suppose agreed results are not met, or the business owner is sued for copying a patented logo/trademark.
+The client will probably file a claim against the marketing company.

-- Real Estate Agents – Real estate will always involve huge amounts of money.
-And buyers rely on their real estate agents not just for advice, but for complete and accurate information as well.
+Real estate will always involve vast amounts of money.
+And buyers rely on their real estate agents not just for advice but for complete and accurate information.
 So, when first-time homeowners or property investors find that their decision to purchase a property was based on incomplete or false information, and then realize that they could have either bought the property at a much lower price or that they wouldn’t have bought the property altogether, because they would be looking at a decrease in the market value of the property, then you know what comes next— a lawsuit.

-- Wedding Planners / Videographers – Getting married is one of the most important and memorable milestones in the life of a person.
-This is why couples are willing to spend the extra money to hire wedding planners and videographers.
+Getting married is one of the most important and memorable milestones in a person’s life.
+This is why couples are willing to spend extra money to hire wedding planners and videographers.
 They want their special day to be stress-free and perfect.
 They also want every special moment captured as a keepsake.
-So, if the wedding planner somehow gives information or makes an error that causes the wedding to be chaotic (i.e., not enough parking space at the reception, decor, and seating not implemented as discussed, the vegan-friendly food were not served when half the guestlist and the celebrants themselves are vegan, etc), the married couple might actually decide to sue the company for damages.
-The same goes when the videographer, for whatever unfortunate reason, fails to “record” an important part of the event (or worse, the entire event).
+So, suppose the wedding planner somehow gives information or makes an error that causes the wedding to be chaotic (i.e., not enough parking space at the reception, decor and seating not implemented as discussed, the vegan-friendly food was not served when half the guestlist and the celebrants themselves are vegan, etc.).
+In that case, the married couple might sue the company for damages.
+The same goes when the videographer, for whatever unfortunate reason, fails to “record” an essential part of the event.
+Or worse, the entire event.

 What’s important to remember is that claims, whether valid or not, will always involve costs.
-It is, therefore, crucial that you assess your own business and the kind of services you provide, and the nature and size of your clients’ businesses, in order to foresee any possible incidents that might result in claims due to a client’s financial losses from work or service they feel was inadequate or negligent.
+It is, therefore, crucial that you assess your own business and the kind of services you provide, and the nature and size of your client’s businesses to foresee any possible incidents that might result in claims due to a client’s financial losses from work or service they feel was inadequate or negligent.

 Is E&O Insurance a Legal Requirement?

 Not all types of businesses are legally required to have Errors & Omissions insurance.
 However, some professionals are required by their licensing or regulatory boards to have it.
-In some cases, clients would require the service provider to have it and this would be stipulated in the contract.
+In some cases, clients would require the service provider to have it, which would be stipulated in the contract.

 What are the Risks of Not Having E&O Insurance?

-- Bankruptcy – When an independent contractor or a business is sued for damages and financial losses by their client, there is no telling how the story ends.
-Well and good if the client agrees to an out-of-court settlement you can afford.
-But what if the court renders a huge judgment?
-Reasonable or not, a judgment is a judgment and it has to be adhered to.
-In fact, the judgment need not even hundreds of thousands.
-The ultimate question is when faced with a judgment to settle, are you or your business liquid enough to pay for everything?
+When an independent contractor or a business is sued for damages and financial losses by their client, there is no telling how the story ends.
+Well, and good if the client agrees to an out-of-court settlement you can afford.
+But what if the court renders a massive judgment?
+Reasonable or not, a judgment is a judgment, and it has to be adhered to.
+The judgment need not even hundreds of thousands.
+When faced with a judgment to settle, the ultimate question is, are you or your business liquid enough to pay for everything?
 And if not, will selling your assets be enough?
-Because if the answer is ‘NO’, then you might end up having to declare bankruptcy.
-Having an Errors & Omissions insurance serves as a ‘cushion’ in situations like this, where the insurance provider covers all or part of the costs relating to the claim— depending on your policy’s coverage, limits, and deductibles.
+Because if the answer is ‘NO,’ you might have to declare bankruptcy.
+Having Errors & Omissions insurance serves as a ‘cushion’ in situations like this, where the insurance provider covers all or part of the costs relating to the claim— depending on your policy’s coverage, limits, and deductibles.

-- Self-representation – When you don’t have insurance that will help you find the right attorney for the job, or don’t have the funds to hire an attorney in the first place, you might find yourself having to represent yourself.
-Lawyers, especially those with lots of experience and a great track record, can be very expensive—but for good reason.
-Unless you are an experienced attorney in this field yourself, you might find yourself realizing this to be the worst business decision you’ve ever made.
+When you don’t have insurance that will help you find the right attorney for the job or don’t have the funds to hire an attorney in the first place, you might find yourself having to represent yourself.
+Lawyers, especially those with lots of experience and an excellent track record, can be costly—but for good reason.
+Unless you are an experienced attorney in this field, you might realize this is the worst business decision ever.
 Well, next to not getting yourself an Errors & Omissions insurance, that is.

-- Choosing the right attorney for the job – Having an Errors & Omissions insurance assures you that your insurer will be providing you with an attorney in the event your client files a claim against your business.
+Having Errors & Omissions insurance assures you that your insurer will provide you with an attorney if your client files a claim against your business.
 Valid or not, a claim or a lawsuit immediately equates to expenses.
-Having E&O insurance in place means you won’t have to worry about choosing the right attorney.
-It means that you won’t have to wonder whether your attorney has enough experience and capability to win your case (or at least minimize the costs).
-After all, your insurer will probably be shouldering most, if not all, of the expenses—this certainly guarantees they’ll give you a more-than-just-competent lawyer.
+Having E&O insurance means you won’t have to worry about choosing the right attorney.
+It means you won’t have to wonder whether your attorney has enough experience and capability to win your case (or at least minimize the costs).
+After all, your insurer will probably be shouldering most, if not all, of the expenses—this guarantees they’ll give you a more-than-just-competent lawyer.

 How Much Does an E&O Insurance Cost?

-On average, Errors and Omissions Insurance would cost around $900 to about $2,700 per year.
-As with other forms of insurance, the cost of an E&O policy greatly depends on several factors such as the following:
+Errors and Omissions Insurance would cost around $900 to about $2,700 annually.
+As with other forms of insurance, the cost of an E&O policy greatly depends on several factors, such as the following: